Applications are now open! Apply for the 2020-2021 year by March 9.

 Hey!
-I'm Isabella and I'm currently a third-year IB Emphasis 2 major.
+I'm Isabella and I'm currently a fourth-year IB Emphasis 2 major.
 I am double majoring in Psychology and minoring in Science and Math Education through the CalTeach program.
 I love to workout, meet new people, and travel.
-I had an amazing experience studying physics abroad in Ireland during the summer.
+I had an amazing experience studying physics abroad in Ireland two summers ago.
+This summer I went to Singapore and took a biodiversity course to fulfill my IB Group B requirement.
 I have a big passion for academia and love to teach high schoolers!
 Feel free to chat to me about double majoring, minoring, studying abroad, the CalTeach program or anything else!

 How can I become an IB Peer Advisor?

-Peer advising applications are currently closed.
-Check back in February for information for the following academic year.
+Learn more and apply now at https://berkeley.qualtrics.com/jfe/form/SV_2lSsMJwkbmkqqRT.
+Applications are due by 11:59pm, March 9.
 You can also talk to Zac in 3060 VLSB for more information on joining the program.